+{%p if cisco_8851 %}

 The Cisco IP Phone 8851 is ideal for Executives, Management and Knowledge works, personnel who require a business-class collaboration endpoint.
 The 8851 offers five programmable line keys and five programmable soft keys.
 You can configure the 10 keys to support either multiple directory numbers (lines) or calling features such as speed dial.
 Fixed-function keys give you one-touch access to applications, messaging, and directories, as well as often-used calling features such as hold/resume, transfer, and conference.

 Other key features of the Cisco IP Phone 8851 include the following:

-The ability to boost productivity by handling multiple calls for each directory number using the multicall-per-line feature
+The ability to boost productivity by handling multiple calls for each directory number using the multicall-per-line feature.

 A user-friendly display that includes a widescreen (5-inch), high-resolution (800 x 480) Video Graphics Array (VGA) backlit color display.